 - Obtain consent to collect and use personal information

 - Have a policy to identify and respond to data breaches

-Organisations will be required to comply with the Privacy Act if they:
+Organisations and individuals will be required to comply with the Privacy Act if they:

 - have annual turnover of $3 million or more; OR